Hampton Roads, Virginia

 Find out more about our vision for Pleasure House Point.

-Twelve years ago, the Chesapeake Bay Foundation lead by example by building the first LEED Platinum certified building in the world for its headquarters in Annapolis, Maryland, the Philip Merrill Environmental Center.
-CBF looks forward to taking a leadership role again with its vision for this remarkably green facility for Hampton Roads.
+Green building is nothing new to the Chesapeake Bay Foundation.
+Twelve years ago, the organization led by example, building the first LEED Platinum certified building in the world—the Philip Merrill Environmental Center, CBF's headquarters in Annapolis, Md.
+CBF looks forward to again setting new standards with this world-class green facility in Hampton Roads.

-For more information about Pleasure House Point contact CBF's Hampton Roads office at 757-622-1964.
+For more information about Pleasure House Point contact CBF's Hampton Roads office at 757-622-1964 or by e-mail at email@example.com.

 Teachers sift through underwater grasses on a recent professional development trip.
 Photo by CBF Staff